 In 2013, as part of the process of creating 20 new trunks (known as "second edition trunks"), a new Teaching Guide was created to accompany the new trunks.
 The Teaching Guide improved and expanded upon the components included in the pilot program's Guide and Resources.
 The Teaching Guide was also developed further to include lesson modules, activity modules, student handouts, and worksheets.
 Although the trunk contents in pilot program trunks differ from the second edition trunk contents, this new Teaching Guide is still a useful resource for educators utilizing pilot program trunks.
-Please click here to learn more about the new Teaching Guide.

 The Teaching Guide was developed and produced by the Georgia Commission on the Holocaust in 2012-2013 for the second edition trunks.
 The contents are divided into the following categories:

 Each lesson module, activity module, and worksheet were designed or directly derived from the tasks, strategies, and themes outlined in the Common Core Georgia Performance Standards.

 Middle school students continue to expand their understanding of the past by using multiple sources and perspectives to build interpretations of past events.
 Through this process, students acquire an improved understanding of the basic civil rights in a democracy.
 Students will better understand their role in their community, nation, and international community.